 Below you’ll find an easy step-by-step tutorial video for how to draw a Snowman and a Snowman Coloring Page.
-There are quite a few to choose from!
+There are five fun and easy ideas to choose from.

 How to Draw a Snowman Tutorial Video